ojwoodford/NLLSsolver.jl/README.md

 ## Examples
 The following examples of problem definition, creation and optimization are included:
 - **Rosenbrock function** (examples/rosenbrock.jl): Visualizes optimization of the Rosenbrock function using some of the  available optimizers.
 Click on the parameter space to interactively select a new start point.
-- **Bundle adjustment** (examples/bundleadjustment.jl): Optimization of large scale [Bundle Adjustement in the Large](https://grail.cs.washington.edu/projects/bal/) problems, with non-Euclidean variables.
+- **Bundle adjustment** (examples/bundleadjustment.jl): Optimization of large scale [Bundle Adjustment in the Large](https://grail.cs.washington.edu/projects/bal/) problems, with non-Euclidean variables.

 ## Future work & collaboration
 - **Add Schur complement** to speed up optimization of bipartite problems.